archiecobbs/median-cache/README.md

 This algorithm is **not** constant time, but it should be close to it, on average, in most cases, especially if there are not a lot of duplicates.

 It could be made officially constant time by keeping another table of **unique** values along with their multiplicities, in effect doing the aforementioned "remembering" for every value.
+Actually, it would be O(log(N)) time if you count the time it takes to initiate a forward or reverse iteration.

 **Demo**